ottemo/developer.ottemo.io/content/_index.md

 Ottemo is a commerce solution born out of the desire to have a fast flexible stack to speed development.
-The foundation server is an elegant monolith written in golang provding a REST api which developers may use to build client applications for commerce.
+The foundation server is an elegant monolith written in golang providing a REST api which developers may use to build client applications for commerce.

 Ottemo provides Foundation server binaries and reference stores written in AngularJS,